FAQ: Genetic Testing for Hereditary Cancer

 There are laws in California and most other states preventing health insurers from using genetic testing results to discriminate against individuals.
 This means that a health insurer cannot raise your rates, drop your coverage or deny you coverage based on the results of genetic testing.

 In addition to the existing legal protection, the Cancer Genetics and Prevention Program has multiple procedures in place to protect the confidentiality of your genetic counseling and genetic testing information.
-All of our records, including genetic test results, are kept separate from your UCSF medical chart.
-None of this information will be released without your written consent.
+The UCSF Notice of Privacy Practice booklet explains how we safeguard your privacy.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.